danielcrimp/embeddings-exploration/README.md

 ### Experiment 1: Proving the basic idea

-ML models are finicky and often don't behave how we expect.
-Our mind pictures the happy path, and clean results magically appearing.
-To mitigate this, I'm going to start with the simplest example.
+I'm going to start with the simplest example.
 I elected to choose a pretrained word2vec model, `'word2vec-google-news-300'`.
 As the name suggests, it is trained on a dataset scraped from Google News.

 In `countries_to_capitals.py`, I've built a script which takes twenty country-to-capital pairs and averages the vectors relating each, attempting to yield a vector which could be used to retrieve the Capital city of a wider sample of countries.

 ![relating countries to capitals](./images/country_to_capital.png)

-#### Results
+### Results

 <p style="font-size: 12px;">